 From this date local authorities acquired a share of the liability for refunding ratepayers who have successfully appealed against the rateable value of their properties and other reductions resulting from changes in the rating list.
 This includes amounts paid over to central government in respect of 2012/13 and prior years.
 Consequently the council considers it necessary to make a provision to cover its share of the repayments likely to be made.
-The provision is based on the expected success rate of appeals recorded by the Valuation Office at 31st March 2017 together with other known likely reductions, and has been split into short and long term elements to reflect the estimated time until settlement.
+The provision is based on the expected success rate of appeals recorded by the Valuation Office at 31st March 2018 relating to appeals raised against charges up to 31st 2017 and, for 2017/18 charges, on an estimated reduction on the rating list based on historical experience, together with other known likely reductions.
+It has been split into short and long term elements to reflect the estimated time until settlement.